 |Long Name:||United Mexican States|

-Note: Only some parts of Mexico use DST in 2021.
-Some regions of Mexico use a different period of DST than shown below.
+Note: Only some parts of Mexico use DST in 2023.

 Forward 1 hour

-Sunrise and sunset will be about 1 hour later on Apr 4, 2021 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Mar 12, 2023 than the day before.
+There was more light in the evening.

 Back 1 hour

 Nov 5, 2023 - Daylight Saving Time Ends

 When local daylight time is about to reach

 Sunday, November 5, 2023, 2:00:00 am clocks are turned backward 1 hour to

 Sunday, November 5, 2023, 1:00:00 am local standard time instead.